Benjamin Guidugli

-Benjamin "Ben" Guidugli (born October 22, 1987) is a former American football fullback.
+Benjamin "Ben" Guidugli (born October 22, 1987) is an American former football fullback.
 He was signed by the St. Louis Rams as an undrafted free agent in 2011.
 He played college football for the University of Cincinnati.

 Professional career

 St. Louis Rams

 On July 28, 2011, Guidugli was signed as an undrafted free agent by the St. Louis Rams.

 New York Giants

 On August 13, 2013, Guidugli was signed by the New York Giants to replace fullback Ryan D'Imperio, who decided to retire from the NFL.
 On August 25, 2013, he was cut by the Giants.

 Personal life

 Guidugli's brothers, Gino, Jeff and Tony, played college football at Cincinnati, Southeastern Louisiana and Georgia Military College, respectively.